Edgeworth/memelay/ga/notes.md

 5. Inversion mutation (not implemented) - invert a substring
 6. Creep mutation (not implemented) - add a value to gene; small creep, large creep

-## Diversity
-Adaptive mutation rate based on diversity => this is thought to be bad

 ## Niching
 1. No niching
 2. Shared fitness with species target